cforcomputer/ideas/README.md

  - **Norbit:** A little device with a small screen and camera.
 Uses an open source authenticator.
 It takes scans the QR code and keeps all your refreshing auth codes in an e-ink display.
 It saves them on an sd card you can easily remove and toss or swap to a new Norbit.
 Like Yubikey but more universal.
  - **Tap-keyboard:** Normal keys with a touch function.
 Lightly double or triple tapping a key without pressing will perform a programmed action or macro/hotkey
  - **Presh:** A clothing/fashion line focussed on press freedom.
 10% of profits go towards supporting free press.
 Clothing has a big PRESS logo that makes people look like reporters.
- - **Tokitap regulator:** Universal fits to end of faucets and has a small dial to change maximum water pressure based on radius of sink in order to stop splashes.
+ - **Tokitap regulator:** Universal fit to end of faucets and has a small dial to change maximum water pressure based on radius of sink in order to stop splashes.
  - **HumBeat:** AI app that creates music when you beatbox a or hum a tune.
 Create layers within the app, apply effects, create new music with instruments using AI.
  - **AstralCorp:** A remote soldering and grasping station for remote technicians to work from home for things like industrial electronics repair lines.
  - **OpenBed:** A smart temperature regulating bed that is open source and sold in kits.
 Modeled after the 8Sleep except not a scam. (currently working on this)
+ - **Visualized by size:** Shows the distance in metric and imperial superimposed over easily recognizable structures.
+Lets you change the structure to different units of measurement.
+Example.
+Giraffes
+ - **Tipped:** A website that records all the russians who fell out of windows.
+ - **Authix:** A yubikey-like device that pairs over bluetooth to access password vault for all your nearby devices
+ - **BonziGPT:** Bonzibuddy wrapper for chatGPT, which makes it actually useful and possibly funny. (meme idea)
+ - **Dotmouse:** Tracking hand movements with a colored dot on top of hand + openCV to create a mouseless mouse.
+ - **Pixlamp:** A robotic, intelligent lamp modeled after the pixar lamp.
+You can ask it questions, show it papers on the desk and it will answer.
+ - **The Good Feed:** An RSS news feed aggregator that is easier for the average person to set up, with lots of existing RSS feeds to add.
+ - **Scratchboard:** keyboard with a touchscreen pad for each hand where the user can draw letters.
+Once a letter is recognized, it is typed.
+Cursive is used.
+ - **The great meme encyclopedia:** A picture book with a page dedicated to every great meme over the years.
+ - **Decibel monitor:** A Camera monitor network that can detect and record vehicles and people who are emitting noise above the approved decibel limit for residential areas.
+Can warn the user with directioned ultrasonic speaker if they are too loud.
+Non-camera version for hostels and bars, etc.
+ - **Elecbric:** Fabric that somehow hardens when an electric current is passed through it.
+ - **Sneaker:** A device cable attachment that remains powered when you toss it onto a powerline
+ - **Adaptive mode net for AI:** many small hypertuned task models that are called to complete a single complex task.
+General models only go so far, hypertuned task models will be better than a general reasoning model.

 # 2023
  - Chaos